ankitsingh2105/Linkedin-Editor/README.md

 # LinkedIn Editor

-LinkedIn Editor is a Chrome extension that enhances your LinkedIn and X.com (formerly Twitter) post-creation experience by directly formatting text with bold, italic, and underlined styles within the compose screen.
+LinkedIn Editor is a Chrome extension that enhances your LinkedIn post-creation experience by directly formatting text with bold, italic, and lists styles within the compose screen.

 ## Features
-- **Text Styling**: Apply bold, italic, and underlined formatting to selected text.
+- **Text Styling**: Apply bold, italic, and list formatting to selected text.
 - **Keyboard Shortcuts**: Use `Ctrl+B` for bold, `Ctrl+I` for italic, `Ctrl+U` for numbered list, and `Ctrl+Y` for bullet list.
 - **Context-Specific Activation**: The extension activates only on LinkedIn post creation pages.